What people

 actually want

-from an AI partner.
+from an AI companion.

 We've learned things from running our compatibility quiz that we didn't expect.
 Some of them changed how we're building.
 We're publishing the highlights — anonymized, aggregated, never tied to a single person.
+The full picture lives in The State of AI Companions 2026, our annual report.

-Across 1,200 quiz takers, the majority preferred a partner who would tell them they were wrong over one who agreed with everything.
+Across 1,200 quiz takers, the majority preferred a companion who would tell them they were wrong over one who agreed with everything.
 We weren't expecting this — it was the most common answer in the dataset.

 people are looking for the late-night version